-Dr Michael Douglas-Scott mixes scholarship with accessible discourse, wit with reasoned opinion, and is highly sought-after as an art history lecturer.
-He has lectured for York University (London campus) and Birkbeck College, University of London, specialising primarily in 16th-century Italian art and architecture.
+Dr Michael Douglas-Scott.
+Art historian who mixes scholarship with accessible discourse, wit with reasoned opinion, and is a highly sought-after art history lecturer.
+He has lectured for New York University (London campus) and Birkbeck College, University of London, specialising primarily in 16th-century Italian art and architecture.
 He studied at the Courtauld and Birkbeck College and lived in Rome for several years.
 He has written articles for Arte Veneta, Burlington Magazine and the Journal of the Warburg & Courtauld Institutes.